A User-driven Design Framework for Robotaxi: FINDINGS

-Robotaxi platforms also face a range of management challenges in day-to-day operations.
-One key challenge concerns vehicle cleanliness and hygiene.
-Although many users regard hygiene as a benefit of robotaxis and often assume them to be cleaner than human-driven vehicles (e.g., P08, P09, and P17), our auto-ethnographic observations suggest that this benefit also meets difficulties.
+Robotaxi platforms also faced a range of management challenges in day-to-day operations.
+One key challenge concerned vehicle cleanliness and hygiene.
+Although many users regarded hygiene as a benefit of robotaxis and often assumed them to be cleaner than human-driven vehicles (e.g., P08, P09, and P17), our auto-ethnographic observations suggested that this benefit also met difficulties.
 We encountered several robotaxis with leftover trash and unpleasant odors.
-While some platforms automatically ventilate the vehicle by opening windows after passengers disembark, waste management remains unresolved.
+While some platforms automatically ventilated the vehicle by opening windows after passengers disembarked, waste management remained unresolved.

-Another management issue involves lost-and-found handling.
-We observed that Apollo Go is capable of automatically detecting items left behind in the vehicle and provides in-car voice reminders to alert passengers.
-However, this mechanism only functions if passengers are still present.
-Once a passenger has already walked away, in-vehicle voice prompts could not effectively address the situation.
+Another management issue involved lost-and-found handling.
+We observed that Apollo Go was capable of automatically detecting items left behind in the vehicle and providing in-car voice reminders to alert passengers.
+However, this mechanism only functioned if passengers were still present.
+Once a passenger had already walked away, in-vehicle voice prompts could not effectively address the situation.

-Moreover, long waiting times also reflect the difficulty of determining appropriate fleet size and dispatch strategies.
+Moreover, long waiting times also reflected the difficulty of determining appropriate fleet size and dispatch strategies.
 Many users expressed frustration with prolonged pickup times compared with traditional ride-hailing services.
-For example, P10 noted that \textit{``The pickup time was quite long, and the assigned vehicle was sometimes very far away, four or five kilometers, so it could take around ten minutes to arrive, which was still quite long.''}
+For example, P10 noted that \textit{``The pickup time was quite long, and the assigned vehicle was sometimes very far away, four or five kilometers, so it could take around ten minutes to arrive, which was quite long.''}